alexandergall/bf-sde-nixpkgs/README.md

 Compile: $ p4_build.sh <p4name>.p4
 Run:     $ run_switchd.sh -p <p4name>

-Build artifacts and logs are stored in /home/gall/.bf-sde/9.7.0
+Build artifacts and logs are stored in /home/gall/.bf-sde/9.13.4

-Use "exit" or CTRL-D to exit this shell.
+Use "exit" or CTRL-d to exit this shell.

-[nix-shell(SDE-9.7.0):~]$
+[nix-shell(SDE-9.13.4):~]$
 ```

 The first line after the output of the build process informs the user